mbarretta/pogano/README.md

 You can run directly from there or move the directory at your pleasure.

 ## Configuring
-The main config file is `pogano.properties`, which is located in `src/dist` or the root directory of the distribution folder (`build/install/pogano`) after building
+The main config file is `pogano.properties`, which is located in `src/dist` and copied to the root directory of the install folder (`build/install/pogano`) after building

 ## Running
 After building and configuring, do: